Berries & New Methods

 New design!
 AND IT IS ON SALE!

 I just love these raccoons!
 They make me so happy and crack me up!
-I created them for a fun caption activity in April and I've up-cycled them into matching gifts for you and your bestie.
-I love that you can go matchy-matchy on the color or mix it up.
+I created them for a fun caption activity in April and I love the idea of getting a pair: one for you and one for your bestie!

 Personally I don't connect with the classic image of besties: a cat and a dog curled up together.
 But, raccoons eating out of cans while they have a casual conversation: ABSOLUTELY!